- The best of …

 I drew on material from twenty-five National Library oral history interviews, and two radio recordings from an Adelaide program called ‘Theatreland Spotlight’ (preserved in the National Film and Sound Archive), in my recent biography of Dame Margaret Scott.
 I think the book would have lost a lot had I not had access to that material.
 Some of those whose interviews I used are now dead—Charles Boyd, Sally Gilmour, Paul Hammond, Geoffrey Ingram, Bruce Morrow, Noël Pelly, James Penberthy, Marie Rambert, Ray Powell, Kenneth Rowell, Peggy Sager, and Gailene Stock are among them—and their thoughts and recollections for the most part are not available in other formats.

 None of this, however, takes away from the fact that interviewees may embroider upon their experiences, or misremember events (sometimes quite badly), which is the thrust of the comment.
 Using oral history as source material is beset by problems and is at its best when used judiciously and when the information is cross checked with other sources (if possible).
 Any source material is only as good as the historian who uses it.

 I value immensely the comment on the Edna Busse interview as it comes from someone who was closely involved with the Borovansky Ballet and who has given me a contact to enable me to pursue the issue further.
 But it doesn’t take away from the value of the interview, just makes me ponder further on the care with which this very personal form of source material needs to be approached.

-- Press for December 2014 [Online links to press articles in The Canberra Times are no longer available]
+- Press for December 2014 [Online links to press articles in The Canberra Times prior to mid 2015 are no longer available]

 ‘Professional productions too few.
 Michelle Potter’s top picks for 2014’.
 The Canberra Times, 23 December 2014, ARTS p.
 6.